65 Mental Health Resources for People of Color

 Organizations and Directories

-Inclusive Therapists: database for people to connect with therapists focused on the needs of marginalized populations including people of color, the LGBTQ community and people with disabilities.
+Inclusive Therapists: a database for people to connect with therapists focused on the needs of marginalized populations, including people of color, the LGBTQ community and people with disabilities.

-National Queer and Trans Therapists of Color Network: organization with directory of therapists nationwide.
+National Queer and Trans Therapists of Color Network: an organization with a directory of therapists nationwide.

 Resources and Podcasts

-Fireflies Unite With Kea Podcast: stories of people thriving with mental illness within communities of color.
+Black People Die By Suicide Too Podcast (formerly Fireflies Unite Podcast with Kea) stories of people thriving with mental illness within communities of color.

 Black People and African Americans